beam-phattra/movie_recommendation/README.md

 # Movie Recommendation

-API for recommended movies for user using Tensorflow and FastAPI.
+API for recommended movies for user using Tensorflow Recommenders and FastAPI.

 ## How does it work